e-steve/e-steve.github.io/pages/index.md

 permalink: /
 ---

-# Digest normatiu de compliance IA+DP
+# Digest normatiu d'IA i Protecció de dades

 This is a starter template for a mkdocs jekyll theme.
 <i class="fa fa-book"></i>